Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track

 Since the Fed last met in mid-December, there has been a whipsaw sequence of events around both the pandemic and U.S. governance, matters both critical to the economy’s performance.

-Part of the upside scenario seen by Fed policymakers in recent days is based on the incoming administration of Democratic President-elect Joe Biden’s working more smoothly with a Congress controlled by his party to put additional fiscal support in place and fix what has been a rocky start to the vaccine’s distribution.
+Part of the upside scenario seen by Fed policymakers in recent days is based on the incoming Biden administration working more smoothly with a Congress controlled by his party to put additional fiscal support in place and fix what has been a rocky start to the vaccine’s distribution.

 It is a unique challenge - managing the national security, legal and political fallout from last week’s events alongside the health and economic policy concerns looming over the country.